SGN Safe & Warm scheme

 - Are legally incorporated or are being supported by a legally incorporated partner organisation.

-Organisations who are successful in their applications will be able to demonstrate that they are able to provide help directly on, or make supported referrals for, all of the following:
+Organisations who are successful in their applications are able to demonstrate that they can provide help clients with all of the following, either directly or through referrals:

 - Priority Services Register sign-ups.